malvika-shetty/MNIST_DigitsClassification_KNN/README.md

 The predicted class label y(test) is the result of a majority vote

-Jupyter Notebook : MNIST_CLassification_KNN.ipynb
+Jupyter Notebook : MNIST_DigitsClassification_KNN.ipynb

-The dataset is named as : MNIST_Classification_dataset.npy
+The dataset is named as : MNIST_Digits_dataset.npy